aimeos/aimeos-docs/src/laravel/extend.md

 ## Route names

-The names of the standard routes are predefined in the [routes.php](https://github.com/aimeos/aimeos-laravel/blob/master/src/routes.php) file.
+The names of the standard routes are predefined in the [Aimeos routes](https://github.com/aimeos/aimeos-laravel/blob/master/routes/aimeos.php) file.
 Besides the "admin" routes, which are not listed, their names are:

 * **aimeos_shop_account** ("my account" page for each user)
 * **aimeos_shop_account_download** (file downloads for virtual products)